Cat dandruff is a pesky condition. Read this article to learn more about it and how you can fix it in your feline.

 Coconut Oil & Olive Oil

 Adding coconut oil or olive oil to your cat's food are additional ways to ensure that they are receiving healthy fatty acids that will boost skin health.
 However, with coconut and olive oil, it is possible to give too much of a good thing.
 They both contain saturated fat.
 It is important to talk to your vet about the appropriate amounts of each oil that can be safely given to your cat.
+Some CBD oil products for cats and full spectrum hemp products will contain coconut oil, which may be an easy way to add to their current healthcare regimen.

 Purchase a Humidifier